 - Patients with known EGFR mutations (except exon 20 insertion), BRAF mutations (V600) or ALK or ROS1 translocations that can be treated with oral tyrosine kinase inhibitors are excluded

-- Patients with symptomatic brain metastases are excluded.
-Patients with treated or asymptomatic brain metastases are eligible if off steroids for at least 14 days prior to protocol treatment.
-Anticonvulsants are allowed
+- Patients are eligible if off steroids for at least 14 days prior to protocol treatment

 - Patients must not have known pre-existing and clinically active interstitial lung disease, or a known history of (non infectious) pneumonitis that required steroids, or current pneumonitis